-Keeping you and your family safe A safety handbook for tenants October 2024 www.nuneatonandbedworth.gov.uk 024 7637 6376 We're working hard to keep you safe Nuneaton and Bedworth Borough Council's buildings are designed to keep you and your loved ones safe in the event of fire But that's only half the story.
-We also need your help, which is why we've produced this, our very first Safety Handbook for Tenants.
-Over the following pages, it shows you how you can help yourselves stay safe whilst living in our buildings so that together we have the very best chance of avoiding a tragedy.
-Here's what we're doing Nuneaton and Bedworth Borough Council (NBBC) blocks of flats are purpose-built buildings designed from the outset to minimise the spread of fire.
+We're working hard to keep you safe Nuneaton and Bedworth Borough Council (NBBC) buildings are designed to keep you and your neighbours safe in the event of fire But that's only half the story.
+We also need your help, which is why we've produced this, our very first safety handbook for residents.
+Over the following pages, it shows you how you can help yourself stay safe in your home so that, by working together, we have the very best chance of avoiding a tragedy.
+Here's what we're doing Keeping you safe in your home, whether it's a house, a maisonette or a flat is important to us.
+NBBC blocks of flats are purpose-built buildings designed from the outset to minimise the spread of fire.
 Fire doors NBBC fits fire doors throughout our buildings as required - this includes the front doors to individual flats when necessary.
-Fire doors and their frames save lives by delaying the spread of fire through a building, keeping you and your neighbours safe until the fire brigade arrives - but they can only protect you if you protect them.
-Fire alarm systems Our buildings are equipped with fire alarm systems which will sound an alarm if fire is detected in your home.
-NNBC operates a STAY PUT policy In the event of fire in your home, or in the room that you are in, GET OUT of the building immediately by following the emergency exit signs and then call 999.
+Fire doors and their frames save lives by delaying the spread of fire through a building, keeping you and your neighbours safe until the fire service arrives - but they can only protect you if you protect them.
+Fire alarm systems All NBBC homes are equipped with fire alarms which will sound an alarm if fire is detected in your home.
+NBBC operates a STAY PUT policy In the event of fire IN YOUR HOME or in the room that you are in, GET OUT of the building immediately by following the emergency exit signs and then call 999.
 If the fire alarm sounds in another part of the building and there is NO FIRE where you are, you must STAY PUT making sure that your front door is shut.
 You should only leave when the fire service tells you it is safe to do so.
 This is the SAFEST way to protect yourself and your loved ones.
-Regular routine testing To make sure our buildings continue to be safe, we carry out regular checks and inspections.
-These include regular site inspections to ensure walkways and stairwells are kept clear of obstructions, monitoring and maintenace of fire alarm systems and fire risk assessments.
+Regular routine testing To make sure our buildings continue to be safe, we carry out regular checks including site inspections to ensure walkways and stairwells are kept clear of obstructions, monitoring and maintenance of fire alarm systems and fire risk assessments.
 Here's how you can help These fire prevention systems can only save lives if they are working properly, and you have a big part to play in ensuring they do.
 Don't tamper with your fire alarm Do not paint or cover your fire alarm.
 Do not try to disconnect if you set it off accidentally.
 If there is a problem with it contact NBBC.
 Allow us access to do routine checks You can help us by replying quickly to our requests to visit your home, keeping to any arranged appointments, and by letting us know when you won't be there to let us in.
-Don't do anything that might damage your fire door Never hang anything from, or fix anything to your fire door or its frame with screws, nails or even self-adhesive tape.
+Don't do anything that might damage your fire door Never hang anything from, or fix anything to vour fire door or its frame with screws, nails or even self-adhesive tape.
 Don't ever paint or decorate your fire door or its frame.
 NEVER prop your fire door open - not even for a minute - and do not disconnect or disable the automatic door closer.
 These rules apply to all fire doors in your building.
 Keep walkways and stairwells clear This will help minimise the spread of fire, enable people to get out quickly, and allow the fire service unobstructed access.
 Safety at a glance Don't tamper with your fire alarm